Sleep paralysis can be terrifying. In this post, we’ll discuss the symptoms, causes, and effects of sleep paralysis.

 Is sleep paralysis bad?

-But different cultures, religions, and societies around the world may have a different interpretation.
+But different cultures, religions, and societies around the world may have different interpretations.

-In different culture sleep, paralysis gets interpreted as:
+In different cultures, sleep paralysis gets interpreted as:

 - Demonic visitations